 A buffering period SEI message provides initial CPB removal delay and initial CPB removal delay offset information for initialization of the HRD at the position of the associated access unit in decoding order.

 A buffering period SEI message may be included in a scalable nesting SEI message with nesting_op_flag equal to 1.
+[Ed.
+(YK): The sentence does not say anything normative/essential.
+Is it trying to say that when buffering period SEI message is nested, the containing scalable nesting SEI message shall have nesting_op_flag equal to 1?
+Either remove it, just put it to the semantics of the SN SEI message to, and it should be consisent for PT and DUI SEIs.]

 If a buffering period SEI message is included in a scalable nesting SEI message, a set of skipped leading pictures skippedPictureList consists of the CL-RAS pictures and the RASL pictures associated with the IRAP pictures with nuh_layer_id equal to nuhLayerId for which LayerInitializedFlag[ nuhLayerId ] is equal to 0 at the start of decoding the IRAP picture and for which nuhLayerId is among the nestingLayerIdList[ i ] for any value of i in the range of 0 to nesting_num_ops_minus1, inclusive.
 Otherwise (a buffering period SEI message is not nested in a scalable nesting SEI message), skippedPictureList consists of the RASL pictures associated with which the IRAP picture which the buffering period SEI message is associated.